LeclercA/MySQL-DataBaseWrapper/README.md

 TODO :
 - [x] Add the possibility to fetch row or column
-- [ ] Make it possible to insert mutiple row at a time in insertFromArray()
+- [x] Make it possible to insert mutiple row at a time in insertFromArray() {Note I think it is done, but i don't really like the way it works.}